 Advancing Parenting is a nonprofit organization dedicated to ensuring the quality of parenting in communities.
-We place concise and unambiguous parenting tips on the windows of stores, offices, restaurants, automobiles, lawn signs, radio, and soon electronic billboards.
+We place concise and unambiguous parenting tips on the windows of stores, offices, restaurants, automobiles, lawn signs, electronic signs, radio, and soon electronic billboards.
 This, in an effort to reduce child abuse, substance abuse, domestic violence, crime, and improve educational outcomes for children.
 At this time we are only active in Bakersfield, CA.

 Choose the parenting tip you would like for your window and we will put it on for you.
 There is no cost.